dataforseo/TypeScriptClient/docs/interfaces/IKnowledgeGraphShoppingItemDataforseoLabsSerpElementItem.md

 > **`optional`** **title**: `string`

-title of the result in SERP
+title of the item

 #### Source

-main.ts:97583
+main.ts:97645

 ***